PS5 games box art mega leak points to imminent reveal by Sony

 Microsoft has just confirmed the release date and price for both the Xbox Series S and Xbox Series X, and some have speculated that a similar reveal from Sony is imminent.
 It would make sense: Microsoft pretty much has all its cards on the table now.

 In the last few days, UK retailer Game has suggested PS5 pre-orders could open up this week.
-Sony hasn't said anything about it yet, though – and it was expected that such an announcement might be tied into another livestream.
+Sony hasn't said anything about it, though – and it was expected that such an announcement might be tied into another livestream.
+The manufacturer also dismissed an earlier suggestion that a PS5-related event was planned for today.

 Perhaps, like Microsoft, Sony will simply announce everything at once.